Get Set to Take Your Next Step!

 General Education Complete!

-Students who have obtained an AA, AS or AAS degree from a regionally accredited public or private institution may be qualified for General Education Complete status.
+Students who have obtained an AA or AS degree from a regionally accredited public or private institution may be qualified for General Education Complete status.
 Some programs do require additional General Education/Related Studies courses as part of program-specific curriculum.
 In these cases, the students must still complete any courses that are specifically required within the student’s major.